kyma-project/kyma/docs/02-get-started/03-deploy-expose-microservice.md

   Kyma Dashboard
   </summary>

-As you've already created the Service in step 3 in the [previous section](#deploy-the-microservice), skip this part.
+As you've already [created the Kubernetes Service with the microservice](#deploy-the-microservice), skip this part.

 <!--
 //TODO: Functionality not added yet.
 Check with Hasselhoffs in a while.